 At this point I like to keep the eggs moving pretty much non-stop until they’re just cooked and still a little glossy.
 You don’t want them super hard set because you’ll be reheating them later.

 Pour the scrambled eggs onto a plate, and set aside.

-For added flavor, I like to add about 1 Tablespoon salsa on top of the eggs.
-Ben likes ‘em straight up, so I only added it to half.
+For added flavor, I like to add 1 Tablespoon salsa on top of the eggs.
+Ben likes them straight up, so I only added salsa to half.

 Roll the burritos by folding over the top of the tortilla, folding in the sides, then rolling to the end.